niphonch/DSI_Project2_Ames_House_prediction/README.md

 ### Problem Statement/Objectives

+Our motivation is to explore and analyze the house dataset to find the key features that influences the sale price and develop a model to predict in house price in Ames, Iowa by using multiple linear regression

 1. Find the key features that influence the sale price
 2. Develop and evaluate models to predict the house price in Ames, Iowa by using multiple linear regression